We have made significant progress and have taken dozens of tangible steps to reduce our impact on the environment.

 In part, we have:

-- Reduced electric consumption by 38 percent in Macy’s stores since 2002.
+- Reduced electric consumption by more than 35 percent in Macy’s stores since 2002.

 - Developed initiatives to increase our paperless credit card billing.
-At year-end 2013, nearly 18 percent of all customer billing was paperless.
+At year-end 2014, more than 18 percent of all customer billing was paperless.

-- Offered customers paperless receipts by e-mailing receipts.
-All Macy’s stores nationwide now offer paperless receipts to customers and 6 percent of all transactions were paperless in 2013.
+- Offered customers paperless receipts by emailing receipts.
+All Macy’s stores nationwide now offer paperless receipts to customers and 7 percent of all transactions were paperless in 2014.

-- Increased solar energy with a total of 55 active installations at Macy’s locations at year-end 2013, with another six to 14 expected in 2014.
+- Increased solar energy with a total of 74 active installations at Macy’s locations at year-end 2014, with another 44 in various stages of development.

-- Added LED lighting in about 800 Macy’s stores, with new types of LED installations being piloted and used in new stores and remodels.
+- Added more than 1.1 million LED lamps in about 800 Macy’s stores, with new types of LED installations being piloted and used in new stores and remodels.

 - Emphasized energy optimization as a vital part of the Herald Square store’s current renovation.

-- Activated a 600 Kilowatt Bloom Energy server (a solid oxide fuel cell) to replace most of the grid energy at the company’s Cheshire, CT, fulfillment center.
+- Operated a 600 Kilowatt Bloom Energy server (a solid oxide fuel cell) that replaces most of the grid energy at the company’s Cheshire, CT, fulfillment center.
 This technology reduces CO2 emissions by about 35 percent.

-- Increased recycled corrugated cardboard, plastic, hangers, office fiber, iron, pallets and other materials by 15 percent in 2013 from 2012 levels.
+- Recycled more than 77,000 tons of corrugated cardboard, plastic, hangers, office fiber, iron, pallets and other materials in 2014.

-- Doubled the use of sustainable building materials in 2013 over 2012 levels.
+- More than doubled the use of sustainable building materials in 2014 over 2013 levels.